cnoe-io/agent-chat-cli/changes/2025-11-07-display-modes.md

 agent-chat-cli a2a --no-show-streaming
 ```

-### Issue: Want to see streaming but not the panel

-**Note:** This is not currently supported.
-You can only have:
-- Streaming + Panel (with or without clear)
-- Panel only

 ### Issue: Lines not clearing properly

 **Possible Cause:** Terminal width detection issue or long wrapped lines.